expressjs/expressjs.com/astro/src/content/api-reference/en/3x/res-download.md

 ---
 title: res.download
-description: Transfer the file at `path` as an "attachment",
+description: Transfer the file at path as an attachment,
 menuTitle: res.download
 ---